 Time to switch when:

-NOTE: Quality matters more than quantity with warehouse locations.
-An optimized two-location network often outperforms scattered multi-warehouse arrangements.
+NOTE: More warehouses doesn’t mean better fulfillment.
+A strategically positioned two-location network beats a 12-warehouse sprawl if you can’t profitably split inventory across all sites.
 As Justin Loftis explains: “Red Stag only has two fulfillment centers, but it makes inventory management that much easier.
 I know it sounds great to have a dozen fulfillment centers, but it’s only a good thing if it makes financial sense to send your inventory to all 12 locations.”

 Capacity constraints blocking expansion